 You’ll find a lot of Italian families here, as well as young people in high season, but the Caribbean-style shallow water and beach are terrific and worth the visit.

-If you look for beach perfection in Puglia, this is the place to look for it.
+If you’re looking for beach perfection in Puglia, this is the place to go.
 Punta Prosciutto is as stunning as it sounds.
 It has uncontaminated sandy beaches with clear turquoise shallow water good visibility, sand dunes and a wide variety of Mediterranean flora.

 It is also one of twenty protected Marine areas in Italy.
 It’s located near the town of Porto Cesareo and the area is defined by Torre Colimena to the north and by Torre Lapillo in the south.
 It’s easily one of must visited top beaches in Puglia.